chris1610/barnum-proj/README.rst

 How can I contribute?
 =====================

-Just ask.
-I can't forsee this script needing it's own mailing list so right now, use the ticket system on google code to submit a ticket with your suggestion/patch.
+I've moved the code to github to make it easier for others to contribute.
+Feel free to send pull requests or submit tickets.

 Why is this so US focused?
 ==========================